mosaicml/composer/docs/source/notes/distributed_training.rst

 reason about memory, performance, and other properties.

 Within Composer, we have two options for data-parallelism-only
-execution: `Pytorch DDP`_, `DeepSpeed Zero`_, and `Pytorch FSDP`_.
-We currently default to Pytorch DDP, though DeepSpeed Zero can provide better performance and lower memory utilization when configured correctly. # TODO: add some commentary on FSDP
+execution: `Pytorch FSDP`_, `Pytorch DDP`_, and `DeepSpeed Zero`_.
+We currently default to Pytorch DDP, though DeepSpeed Zero can provide better performance and lower memory utilization when configured correctly.
+We are also support Pytorch FSDP which produces the same results as Pytorch DDP, while also increasing memory and computational efficiency.

 Usage